WebAssembly/design/FutureFeatures.md

 * `move_memory`: Copy data from a source memory region to destination region;
-   these regions may overlap: the copy is performed as if the source region was first copied to a temporary buffer, then copied from this temporary buffer to the destination region
+   these regions may overlap: the copy is performed as if the source region was first copied to a temporary buffer, then the temporary buffer is copied to the destination region
 * `set_memory`: Set all bytes in a memory region to a given byte

 We expect that WebAssembly producers will use these operations when the region